thinkshout/thinkshout/blog/_posts/2014-06-27-navigating-entity-uris.md

 $uri = method_exists($entity, 'uri') ? $entity->uri() : entity_uri($type, $entity);
 ```

 And yes, this is pretty good.
-But for some reason our tab still wasn’t appearing on Commerce Orders.
+But for some reason, our tab still wasn’t appearing on Commerce Orders.
 On closer inspection, this is the URI we were getting from our function call on Commerce Orders:

 ```php
 <?php